 Sleep associations or “sleep props” are anything that your baby uses and needs to fall asleep.
 Nursing to sleep and rocking a baby to sleep are the most common, but there are many others.
-The breast, a pacifier, white noise, rocking, swinging, comfort nursing/comfort feeding, movement in the car or stroller, can all be sleep props.
+The breast, a pacifier, white noise, rocking, swinging, comfort nursing/comfort feeding, and movement in the car or stroller, can all be sleep props.

 Sleep associations are a normal part of falling asleep.
-Even us as adults need that something to help us fall asleep.
+Even we as adults need that something to help us fall asleep.
 It’s when these props disrupt your baby’s sleep, that it becomes a problem.
 If your baby is not sleeping well at night, wakes frequently, or puts up a fight at nap time, it may be time to start teaching your baby to fall asleep on his or her own and without any sleep props.

 How do I know if my baby has a sleep association?

 Babies that have strong sleep associations usually have very bad sleep patterns.
 This is because they are very dependent on these props and associations to help them get to sleep and transition through sleep cycles.
 When that sleep prop or association is not readily available, they wake up completely in between sleep stages and cry out.
-Until they get their prop of course, and then fall back into a deep sleep again.
+Until they get their prop of course and then fall back into a deep sleep again.
 Only to wake again shortly after.
 It becomes a vicious cycle.